coreylowman/synthesis/README.md

 - slimnn: A small neural network crate in pure rust
 - ragz: The main crate with all the main training logic in it
 - riches: A binary that uses the ragz library
-- plunder: A binary that saves pytorch weights into a format slimnn can understand
+- invest: A binary that saves pytorch weights into a format slimnn can understand

 TODOS